Basbousa (Egyptian Semolina Cake) and Long Live Lebara.

 Today things are very different.
 Life for migrants can be tough.
 Feelings of homesickness can sometimes be overwhelming and being able to connect with friends and family can often be a lifesaver.
 Lebara are specifically set up to help migrants and to connect them to each other and to their friends and family back home.
 Lebara Mobile offer a free SIM with low cost international calls, no contract and no hidden charges.
 To enable migrants to help each other, Lebara to Lebara calls are free.
 And you don’t have to be coming to or leaving from the UK either, Lebara operates globally.
 My experiences of living and working abroad would have been very different if I’d had something like this at my disposal.

 Part of the founding ethics of Lebara is to give back to the communities that migrants come from.
 Through the Lebara Foundation, a proportion of the company’s profits are donated to help displaced communities around the world with housing, health and schooling.
-You can read about some of the people that have been helped here.
+You can read about some of the people that have been helped on the Lebara site.
 This has particular resonance at the moment with the devastating earthquake in Napal which has displaced so many people.

 I loved Egypt and didn’t feel homesick as I was only there for a short time, but I desperately wanted to communicate the exciting discoveries I was making.
 Life in Egypt was a very different thing to life back home in Cornwall.
 As for the food, it was a revelation and I fell in love with it immediately.
 It was here I had my first taste of hummus, felafel and shakshuka.
 Despina, the matriarch of the family I was staying with was probably the best cook I’ve ever come across.
 We had big sit down feasts of Middle Eastern cuisine every single day.
 As for the pastries, they were a complete wonder; spiced nutty Baklawa soaked in rose scented syrup, crumbly crunchy kunafa and the best nougat I’ve ever had anywhere.
 However, the one I got the most excited about was a plainer less well known cousin, Basbousa.
 This is an Egyptian semolina yogurt cake doused in rose and lemon syrup.
 The reason I was so excited was that the pastry shops sold it with a rectangle of what seemed suspiciously like clotted cream.
 Cornish clotted cream in Egypt?
 I so wanted to exclaim to my mother the first time I discovered it, but that immediacy was not to be.